iurisaints/taskManager/README.md

 After that you have to open the project folder with terminal and type: python3 taskman.py

-All project is documented (every single function) for you understand and use in your personal project.
-This project consist in see the open tasks and the mb the task is occuping.
+The whole project is documented (every single function) for you to understand and use in your personal project.
+This project consists in seeing the open tasks and the mb the task is taking up.

 <h4>pt_BR:</h4>